AMIS Board Members

 Sue Dean Dyke | Sue is a community organizer/activist/volunteer.
 She’s also the founder of Mobilize the Vote NEO.
 She serves as Census Coordinator for the League of Women Voters Greater Cleveland and is an Immigration Court observer.
 In 2017/18, she helped organize a petition drive and campaign for Issue 1 to end gerrymandering on behalf of the LWV Greater Cleveland; and, organized and campaigned in Eastern Cuyahoga, Ashtabula, Lake, Mahoning, and Summit counties with Ohio Together and the Betsy Rader for Congress campaign.
 Sue is a former Field and Operations Human Resources professional in Retail, AgChem Manufacturing and food service.
 She is a former Board member for Shaker Youth Soccer Association and Board President for Eastside Kickers Soccer Club.
 Sue is married with two children in college and lives in Cleveland Heights.

-Anne Hill, Vice President | Anne has been a resident of Cleveland Hts. for 23 years and has two grown children, Claire and David Ryder.
-She served as the Director of Local Government & Community Relations at the MetroHealth system for 5 years prior to retiring at the end of 2015.
+Anne Hill, President | Anne has been a resident of Cleveland Hts. for over 20 years and has two adult children, Claire and David Ryder.
+She served as the Director of Local Government and Community Relations at the MetroHealth system for 5 years prior to retiring at the end of 2015.
 Prior to working at MetroHealth, she served as Governor Strickland’s Northeast Ohio Regional Director for 4 years.
-From 1981 to 2006, she worked in the labor movement for 25 years with District 925/SEIU, as an organizer, contract negotiator, political director and secretary/treasurer.
-She co-chairs the volunteer organization, Heights Friends of Immigrants and serves as President of the AMIS Board.
+From 1981 to 2006, she worked in the labor movement for 25 years with District 925/SEIU, as an organizer, contract negotiator, political director, and secretary/treasurer.
+She co-chairs the volunteer organization, Northeast Ohio Friends of Immigrants, and serves as President of the AMIS Board.

-Jeff Smith, Treasurer | Jeff is a resident of Cleveland Heights, married to Anne for 50 years.
-He is the father of seven children and the grandfather of 10, all who live in the Cleveland area.
-He served as the Chief Operating Officer at Mercy Medical Center in Canton prior to retiring.
-He has been on eight medical missions to the Dominican Republic and on three service missions in Haiti.
+Jeff Smith, Treasurer | Jeff is a resident of Cleveland Heights, married to Anne for 55 years.
+He is the father of seven children and the grandfather of 10, all living in the Cleveland area.
+Before retiring, he served as the Chief Operating Officer at Mercy Medical Center in Canton.
+He has been on eight medical missions to the Dominican Republic and three service missions in Haiti.
 He is active in the community and has served on a number of Boards.
-In addition to the AMIS Board, he currently is a member of the Y-Haven Advisory Board, which provides housing and drug/alcohol treatment to adults.
-He also is part of a team that prepares and provides a weekly meal in East Cleveland for the homeless and economically marginalized.
-He is very active at his church, Forest Hill Church Presbyterian, and has held a number of positions as Elder on different ministries, Clerk of Session, and on the church’s Sanctuary ministry.
-He currently is a member of the FHC Immigrant Task Force and is heading up the church’s Long Range Planning initiative.
+In addition to the AMIS Board, he is currently a member of the Y-Haven Advisory Board, which provides housing and drug/alcohol treatment to adults.
+He is very active at his church, Forest Hill Church Presbyterian, and has held a number of positions as an Elder in different ministries, Clerk of Session, and in the church’s Sanctuary ministry.
+He is currently a member of the FHC Immigrant Task Force and works for the church’s pantry, providing weekly food to the homeless and economically marginalized.